 Teacher prohibition orders prevent a person from carrying out teaching work in schools, sixth form colleges, 16 to 19 academies, relevant youth accommodation and children's homes in England.
-A person who is prohibited from teaching must not be appointed to work as a teacher in such a setting.
-A check of any prohibition can be carried out using the Teacher Services' System.
-Prohibition orders are described in the Teaching Regulation Agency's (TRA) publication Teacher misconduct: the prohibition of teachers.
+A person who is prohibited from teaching must not be appointed to a role that involves teaching work (as defined in the Teachers' Disciplinary (England) Regulations 2012.
 Teacher prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by TRA.
 Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so.
+A check of any prohibition can be carried out using the Teacher Services' System.
+The TRA's role in making prohibition orders and the processes used to impose them are described in more detail in the publication "Teacher misconduct: disciplinary procedures for the teaching profession" and "Teacher misconduct: the prohibition of teachers: Advice on factors relating to decisions leading to the prohibition of teachers from the teaching profession".